rahulgarg223/rahulgarg223/README.md

 ### Hi there 👋
+I am Rahul Garg, a b.tech student at IIT Jodhpur .
+I am a tech enthusiast and competitive programmer .
+Love to learn tech stuff.

 <!--
 **rahulgarg223/rahulgarg223** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.